 Next came publicity based on some short-term studies showing that once people stop taking these drugs, either by their own choice, shortages, or lack of affordability, they will regain most, if not all, of the weight they lost.
 This also has its own term—the “Bounce Back” effect.

-It’s important to remember that the explosion of interest and usage of weight loss meds happened so recently that there’s been very little time for scientists to study what happens to people who take them over extended periods or stop taking them suddenly.
-What is known is that stopping the use of the meds and continuing with poor dietary control and lack of exercise is almost certain to cause weight gain.
+It’s important to remember that the explosion of interest and usage of weight loss meds happened so recently that there’s been very little time for scientists to study what happens to people who take them over extended periods or suddenly stop taking them.
+What is known is that if people stop taking the meds and continue with poor dietary control and lack of exercise, they will almost certainly experience weight gain.
 That’s also been the case for every weight loss regime that people have tried.
-Unless a person is strongly committed to eating and exercising properly, there is no (healthy) way to lose weight and keep it off.
+Unless a person strongly commits to eating and exercising properly, there is no simple way to lose weight and keep it off.
 Certainly, semaglutide and tirzepatide were never marketed as “miracle cures” for obesity.

 Myth #3 — GLP-1 drugs stop working